takezoj/landed-legal/terms-of-service.md

 ## 3. Eligibility and accounts

-You must be at least [FILL IN — 13 or 16 depending on your children's-privacy stance above] to use Landed.
+You must be at least 13 to use Landed.
 You're responsible for maintaining the security of your account and for all activity under it.

 ## 4. Your content